lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-base-class-interceptor.md

       content: /blog/metaprogramming-in-javascript-creating-base-class-interceptor/featured.png
 ---

 Metaprogramming is a very specific technique in software engineering in which a part of the software code treats other code as its data.
 Weird, right?
-This article is about to put a light on that concept using Proxy and Reflect in vanilla Javascript.
+This article is about to put a light on that concept using `Proxy` and `Reflect` in vanilla Javascript.

-If you haven't heard about JS proxy yet, you can treat it as a target object wrapper that you'll use throughout the code instead of the _target object_ itself.
-Basically, the wrapper receives all the passed data and have the control of the object inside over the _handler object_.
+If you haven't heard of JS proxy yet, here's a bit of explanation.
+You can treat proxy as a wrapper that contains the target object.
+You will use that wrapper throughout the code instead of the *target object* itself.
+Basically, the wrapper receives all the passed data and have the control of the object inside over the *handler object* methods.

 ```js
 const target = {